 Depending on the type of car park, loading bay or service area, there are a variety of ventilation systems that can be utilised: Natural Ventilation Systems, Mechanical Ventilation Systems or CO Monitoring.

-In an ideal world, this is the preferred method of ventilating car parks as it simply requires openings to fresh air being provided to equal a percentage of the floor area of the car park.
-This method obviously relies on a path to outside being freely available.
-Which is not usually the case in underground car parks, hence the need for mechanical extract systems.
+Idealy, this is the preferred method of ventilating car parks as it simply requires fresh air openings being provided to the car park.
+However, this method relies on a path to the outside being available.
+This is not usually the case in underground car parks, hence the need for mechanical extract systems.

-These systems use powered fans to control the build-up of CO in the car park.
-The regulations for fume exhaust state that the system must be capable of limiting the concentration of CO within the car park to a predetermined level.
+These systems use powered fans to control the build-up of Carbon Monoxide (CO) in the car park.
+Regulations state that the system must be capable of limiting the concentration of CO within the car park to a predetermined level.

-These use sheet metal ductwork to transport the fumes or smoke being extracted to the external atmosphere.
+These use metal ductwork to transport the fumes or smoke being extracted to the outside.
+Accommodating large ducts can be problematic due to the low headroom in most car parks, low level ducts can be subject to damage to and from vehicles.
 The ducts must be evenly distributed around the car park and also drop to low levels to provide the low level extract points.
-Accommodating large ducts can be problematic due to the low headroom in most car parks.
-Low level ducts can be subject to damage from vehicles.

-Otherwise known as jet fan, jet thrust, jet vent, impulse and induction systems.
-Whereby jet fans replace ductwork and drive fumes or smoke towards extract fans, keeping pollution within acceptable levels and clearing smoke.
+Otherwise known as jet vent, jet thrust, impulse and induction systems.
+Jet fans replace ductwork and drive fumes or smoke towards extract fans, keeping pollution within acceptable levels.

 Since car park fans are very power hungry, variable speed drives can make a significant difference to the power consumed.
 With a carbon monoxide monitoring system, ventilation rates and fan speed can vary depending on the level of CO detected by the sensors.
 In turn, this results in significant energy and cost savings.